 Introduction

 Research investigations funded by the Gulf of Mexico Research Initiative (GoMRI) have resulted in a large pulse of scientific data produced by studies ranging across the five research themes of the program (Shepherd et al, this volume).
-These studies have produced datasets from laboratory, field, and modeling activities describing phenomenon ranging from microscopic fluid dynamics to large-scale ocean currents, bacteria to marine mammals, and detailed field observations to synoptic mapping.
+These studies have produced datasets from laboratory, field, and modeling activities describing phenomenon ranging from microscopic fluid dynamics to large-scale ocean currents, bacteria to marine mammal behavior at scales from detailed field observations to synoptic mapping.
 One of GoMRI’s central tenants is to ensure that all data are preserved and made publicly available.
 Thus GoMRI formed the Gulf of Mexico Research Initiative Data and Information Cooperative (GRIIDC, https://data.gulfresearchinitiative.org/ ) with the mission to ensure a data and information legacy that promotes continual scientific discovery and public awareness of the Gulf of Mexico ecosystem.

 The preservation and open access of scientific research data have recently received much attention by government, scientific journals, and funding organizations (McNutt et al. 2016).
 Open data requirements are increasing in number and enforcement.
-There are many noncontroversial reasons for the effective curation and sharing of data including (1) providing environmental baselines for gauging the effect of episodic events such as storms or oil spills, (2) increasing the efficiency of the scientific process through reuse of data and providing direction for future data acquisitions, (3) increasing public trust by making data available that is used in applying and developing public policy, and (4) enabling new discoveries through data mining, to name a few.
+There are many noncontroversial reasons for the effective curation and sharing of data including (1) providing environmental baselines for gauging the effect of episodic events such as storms or oil spills, (2) increasing the efficiency of the scientific process through reuse of data and providing direction for future data acquisitions, (3) increasing public trust by making data available when used in applying and developing public policy, and (4) enabling new discoveries through data mining, to name a few.

-GoMRI became a leader in the move toward open scientific data in 2011 when BP and the Gulf of Mexico Alliance established in the Master Research Agreement (MRA) governing the GoMRI program, a Research Database where all data are to be made “fully accessible” with “minimum time delay.”
+GoMRI became a leader in open scientific data in 2011 when BP and the Gulf of Mexico Alliance developed the Master Research Agreement (MRA) governing the GoMRI program.
+Included in the agreement was the establishment of a Research Database where all GoMRI data were to be made “fully accessible” with “minimum time delay.”
 The MRA also charges the GoMRI Research Board (RB) with developing data policies and the GoMRI Administrative Unit with administering the Research Database.

 The RB established that “fully accessible” meant publicly available with documentation (metadata) to make the datasets understandable and reusable.
-Further, the phrase “minimum time delay” was defined as within one year of data acquisition or before publications appear that use the data.
-This “one-year or before publication” requirement is ambitious and on the forefront of data sharing policies of research funding organizations.
-It has caused a focus on data management throughout the data life cycle and a commitment of time and resources by researchers.
+Further, the phrase “minimum time delay” was defined as within one year of data acquisition or before publication using the data.
+This “one-year or before publication” requirement is on the forefront of data sharing policies among research funding organizations.
+It has brought a focus to data management throughout the data life cycle and a commitment of time and resources by researchers.
 It has also created the need for GRIIDC to develop processes and resources for data planning, tracking, and archiving as well as training for researchers.
 This article describes the structure of GRIIDC and the approach to meeting a stringent open data requirement.

 Promoting a Data Sharing Culture

-With what would eventually become more than 3,000 researchers and more than 200 institutions involved in generating data subject to what much of the science community considered a challenging and, in some cases, an over reaching data sharing policy, GRIIDC has sought to promote a cooperative atmosphere to achieve the policy.
-To that effect, there are several approaches taken to maximize the success of meeting the data policy:
+With more than 3,000 researchers and over 200 institutions generating data subject to what the science community considered a challenging and, in some minds, over reaching data sharing policy, GRIIDC promotes a cooperative atmosphere to achieve the policy.
+To that effect, there are several approaches taken to maximize success meeting the data policy: